kintohub/kintohub-docs/docs/experimental/session-memory.md

 title: Session Memory
 ---

+> _Experimental feature:_
+> Let us know what you like or dislike about this new functionality, so that we can ship it as a standard feature; [we appreciate all feedback!](https://www.kintohub.com/contact-us)
+>
+> Kindly note that the feature may be incomplete, works unexpectedly, may lack UI, and could be removed in future.

 Session Memory is a advanced form of shared memory which traditionally runs on Redis and MemcacheD type of workloads.
 Sessions and shared memory are important use cases that a majority of applications require.

 ## Use Case